RequirementEngineering/ch-re-JD154075/SRS.md

 Communications Interfaces	   | Description|
  --- | --- |
- CI-1	   | The program shall send a notification to the user to inform them of time approval or rejection.|
+ CI-1	   | The software program shall send a notification to the user to inform them of time approval or rejection.|
- CI-2	   | The program shall send a notification to confirm registration with the database.|
+ CI-2	   | The software program shall send a notification to confirm registration with the database.|
+ CI-3	   | The software program shall read correctly the barcode scanner,while writing.|

 ## 3.5 Functional Requirements
 Functional Requirements   | <br>| Description|